pt13762104/sf2000/docs/sf2000/resources.md

 And here's my current understanding of what each line is used for:

-- `SF2000`: The name of the device; I don't believe it's actively used anywhere, please correct me if I'm wrong!
+- `SF2000`: The name of the device; this string is checked by the BIOS to ensure it matches `SF2000`
 - `17`: The number of languages supported by the firmware
 - `FFFFFF`: Hexadecimal colour (RGB) for the general game-list texts, and the `x/yyy` game count in the top-right corner of each game-list
 - `FF8000 ROMS`: The first defined main menu section (the sections that are scrolled vertically on the main menu).
 Internally they are numbered from 0; so the `ROMS` section (user ROMs and settings) is 0, `FC` (NES) is 1, `SFC` (SNES) is 2, etc..
 The `FF8000` is the hexadecimal colour (RGB) to display the text of the currently selected/highlighted game in the list; the default colour is orange. _Side note:_ after the `ARCADE` section, there's two additional `ROMS` sections; the firmware is hard-coded to have ten sections.
 The SF2000 appears to share its firmware with other similar devices, and some of those devices feature different menu sections (e.g., "CPS1", "Neo Geo", etc.).
 I suspect that the best of those systems has ten sections in its main menu, which doesn't match up with the eight sections on the SF2000 (seven supported systems + the user ROMs/settings section).
 As the firmware requires ten sections to be defined, they just repeated the `ROMS` section to fill in the remaining places.
 Like I say, that's just a guess!